D3ZAX/vrm-rigify/README.md

 This addon has been tested with [VRoid's sample avatars](https://vroid.pixiv.help/hc/en-us/articles/4402394424089) and only supports the VRM 0.x format.

+## Warning
+This branch add some new feather for VRoid model game develop overflow, it will make some change to your origin VRM model rig structure to fit Rigify, some param may not fit for other VRM models, please make a backup before you decide to use this branch.

 ## Installation

 1. Download `vrm_rigify.zip` from the [releases page](https://github.com/Nanoskript/vrm-rigify/releases/tag/latest).